gillesdm/SwiftCN/README.md

     •    ☐ Documentation site with examples
     •    ☐ iOS and macOS example apps
 🤝 Contributing
-We'd love your help making SwiftShadUI even better!
+We'd love your help making SwiftCN even better!
     1. Fork the repository
     2. Create a new branch (⁠git checkout -b feature/amazing-component)
     3. Make your changes